calvinfroedge/Hydro---Lang-File-2-HTML-Parser-for-FuelPHP/README.md

 Currently only available as download or clone from Github.
 Like any other package it must be put in its own 'hydro' dir in the packages dir and added to your app/config/config.php as an always loaded package.

-Make sure you put your API key in the config/hydro.php

 ## Usage

 Make sure you have a well formed array of content in a lang file, in this format: